-Technically we went to the market on our third day in Warsaw, but I’ll include it in this section as you should have time to visit the market and aforementioned museums in one day.
+Technically I went to the market on our third day in Warsaw, but I’ll include it in this section as you should have time to visit the market and aforementioned museums in one day.
 Weekend markets are very popular in the capital, and you can easily see that, as well as being the local place to buy your weekly fruit and veggies, they’re also a great spot for locals to catch up with friends for a chat.
-I loved going to the market every weekend in Wellington so we made sure to visit at least one in Warsaw before heading to the airport on Saturday afternoon.
+I loved going to the market every weekend in Wellington so I made sure to visit at least one in Warsaw before heading to the airport on Saturday afternoon.

 The Biobazar Market sells just about everything: fruits and vegetables, cakes, meats and fish, honey, cosmetics, bread – there are even some vegan stands!
 There are different halls for different products and you can see the metal tracks on the ground from where the buildings were originally used as a factory.
 We had a look around the stalls and got a delicious vegan oat & berry slice from a stand called ‘Vege Kiosk’.

 Cost: free to enter | Address: Wołoska 3 | https://biobazar.org.pl/

 - The currency in Poland is the zloty – often abbreviated to zł or PLN.
 It’s pronounced “zwots”. £1GBP is equivalent to around 5 złoty, see current rates of exchange on xe.com.

 - The country code is +48 and the emergency number is 999 for ambulance & police, 998 for fire.

 - The main language is Polish and it helps to learn a few essential phrases before you go, but most people speak English.

 - Visas aren’t required for citizens of the EU, US, Canada, New Zealand or Australia; check on your country’s immigration website before you go.